my forthcoming book:

 Osho was informed about Jane Stork’s attack on Devaraj; he suspected that Sheela had something to do with it and he questioned her.
 But she denied her involvement and covered up for Jane.

-Two weeks later Osho answered to Burt Rudman from KOMO TV on July 20, 1985: [23]
+Two weeks later Osho answered to Burt Rudman from KOMO TV: [24]

 RLS (Rajneesh Legal Services, Rajneeshpuram’s own law firm) was told to research which countries had extradition treaties with the US government.
 They had found out that Bermuda was the closest country without a treaty, Germany did extradite under certain circumstances, Switzerland did not have such a treaty.